Frequently Asked Questions

 Answer: The ground around the downspouts is eroding because downspout extensions are not in place.

-Question: Why is there water seepage into the basement?
+Question: What could be causing water seepage into the basement?

 For further information, please refer to the Drainage section on the About Your Lot guide.